 - If not, close the tab where you launched the content.
 Check the LRS or profile (progress report page) if that sent the data.

 - If you are getting the completion data on closing the tab.
 You might not see that data recorded at all in Chrome 80

-EDIT (Jan 31, 2020): And easier way to test would be using the Chrome Canary build to test completion on your content.
+EDIT (Jan 31, 2020): An easier way to test would be using the Chrome Canary build to test the completion of your content.

 What to do if you are affected?

 I am trying to find if there is a workaround, if not found, you will need to advise users not to use Chrome after the Chrome 80 release

 You will most likely need to work with the authoring tool provider to find a solution.

 You have a very limited time to act.
 The update is expected on Feb 4, 2020.
 To buy some more time, to implement a permanent fix:

 A temporary opt-out is available via Origin Trial “Allow Sync XHR In Page Dismissal”.
 Click here to know more

 So, far-known authoring tools that have issues are: